 When you are exposed to the blue rays, you have a high chance of effect as almost all of the rays pass through the cornea the lens and up to the retina of your eyes.
 The light may have a significant impact on your sight, and you may end up having an early eye age.
 That’s not all when you are highly exposed to the rays you may have other effects like fatigue, dry eye, eyestrain.
 This could be contributed by bad seating, bad lighting and more.

 All in all, we could say that anything digital that can have an effect on your vision is called digital eye strain.
 Also when you are too much exposed to the blue-ray, you may have retina damage.
-This is not that big but according to research too much exposed to the blue light could damage the retina cells and cause problems visions.
+This is not that big but according to research too much exposure to the blue light could damage the retina cells and cause problems visions.

 Sometimes when you touch your projector screen, you will find that it is warm or sometimes even hot.
 It is advisable not to stay too close to that screen and move a bit further away or switch it off for a little while before using it again.
 This is because what makes the screen to be warm is the infrared rays.
 Most of the latest projectors in the market have taken care of these issues to deliver a healthy viewing projector.

 This way you are not affected by the projector while viewing.
 Though they are safe for use and has no effect on your vision, it is also good to avoid too much exposure to the screen.
 Is not that too much exposure could bring problems to you but it is just safety precaution to avoid eye strain from too much light.